Lymah123/100-days-of-code/daily-journal.md

 Day 93: 25/02/25

-Today, I started writing test for the expense tracker app.
+Today, I started writing tests for the expense tracker app.
 I can't wait to be done with this app.
-I really want to pick up a new project.
+I want to pick up a new project.

+Day 94: 26/02/25

+Today, I continued with the writing test for the app.
+And a whole lot of troubleshooting.
+I am still on it.